 Step 1: Inventory

 We're going to first do a quick inventory of all the types of information you wrangle in your life.
-For this step, you'll want to print this worksheet (or copy if you use google docs so you can type it in).
+For this step, you'll want to print this worksheet.
 Once printed, take 10-20 minutes of focus time to list out, column by column, all the kinds of information that matter most for you to keep track of.
 It's ok if it's a messy list at this step, we promise we'll organize it later.

 Examples of things to list in the columns (see the image for a real example by column :)